 Downsizing doesn't mean Compromising on the Kitchen

-To simplify life, a busy pair of empty nesters downsized from a four-bedroom home to a two-bedroom trailer in a well maintained trailer park with their two Borzoi dogs.
-Prior to their purchase of the trailer, a previous occupant had increased the width of the living room by stealing space from the kitchen and 'refitted' the kitchen with homemade cabinets that were nearly falling off the walls and provided less than ergonomic storage.
+To simplify life, a busy pair of empty nesters downsized from a four-bedroom home to a two-bedroom mobile home in a well maintained mobile home park with their two Borzoi dogs.
+Prior to their purchase of the mobile home, a previous occupant had increased the width of the living room by stealing space from the kitchen and 'refitted' the kitchen with homemade cabinets that were nearly falling off the walls and provided less than ergonomic storage.
 The appliances were also failing and the lighting was completely inadequate for the 60+ homeowners.

-Trailers are compact, trailers can be cute but for anyone who has ever remodeled a trailer... they are very challenging!
-Discontinued 1/4" grooved Luan wall paneling need to be strategically relocated to hide previous penetrations, limited slope for plumbing, an extruded plastic ceiling treatment, and walls constructed of studs on the flat are only a few of the challenges we faced with this trailer remodel.
+Mobile homes are compact, mobile homes can be cute but for anyone who has ever remodeled a mobile home... they are very challenging!
+Discontinued 1/4" grooved Luan wall paneling need to be strategically relocated to hide previous penetrations, limited slope for plumbing, an extruded plastic ceiling treatment, and walls constructed of studs on the flat are only a few of the challenges we faced with this mobile home remodel.